 A collection of inspirational videos and text featuring America’s finest religious thinkers, stories of personal faith, and reflections on spiritual topics, gathered from television broadcasts of 30 Good Minutes, a weekly multifaith program in Chicago.

-After Prison: Responding with Faith
+Divided Families: Responding with Faith

 View the Video